About Our League

-The WPSL stretches coast-to-coast and includes more than 110 teams in more than 35 states and Canada.
-The league is broken up into four regions (East, West, Midwest, and South), and each region is split up into divisions.
-A national champion is crowned each year; Seattle Sounders Women were the WPSL champions in 2018.
+The WPSL stretches coast-to-coast and includes more than 131 teams in more than 35 states and Canada.
+The league is broken up into four regions (East, West, Central, and South), and each region is split up into conferences and some conferences have divisions within their conference.
+A national champion is crowned each year; Seattle Sounders Women were the WPSL champions in 2018, Pensacola in 2019.

 Columbus hosted the national tournament in 2016.
 That year, Boston Breakers Reserves beat the San Diego SeaLions to win it all.

-In 2019, the Eagles play in a 6-team Ohio Valley division of the WPSL, alongside five other regional teams.
-Cincinnati Sirens FC, Cleveland Ambassadors, Dayton Dutch Lions, Motor City FC (Detroit), and AAFC Lumberjills (Ann Arbor) round out the division.
+In 2020, the Eagles play in a 6-team Ohio Valley Conference of the WPSL, alongside five other teams.
+Cincinnati Sirens FC, Cleveland Ambassadors, Dayton Dutch Lions, Motor City FC (Detroit), and Pittsburgh Hotspurs.

 In 2018, Cleveland Ambassadors finished unbeaten and won a nine-team Valley division.
 Cleveland advanced and ultimately won the entire East region.
 Columbus was the only team to take points from Cleveland that season (a 3-3 draw)